UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Database Manager.rst

         If possible, point to a reference where your entry is specified/derived.

     * Lower panel:
         Here, values are shown and can be changed/added when new irrigation data is added into the database.
-Hower over an entry with mouse pointer to get more detailed info.
+Hover over an entry with mouse pointer to get more detailed info.

 * Snow Tab